SniffyMcTasty/ADS-test/README.md

     - Update the database migration script `data/sql/update_database.sql` add a column `updated` in all the tables existing.
 (This column contain the date and the time when the data has been changed)
     - Implement a new endpoint to do this action

-Extra task:
+Extra tasks:

 * TASK 5: Secure the calls with a JWT token
-* TASK 6: Add some Unit Test (two at least)
+* TASK 6: Add some Unit Test

 ## How to submit your work?

-Submit your work preferably on a github account or else create a zip file and send it by email
+Submit your work preferably on a github account else zip the source and send it by email.

 ## Evaluation